 Just to explain briefly, raita is not a condiment.
 It’s a side dish.
 It’s not for dipping.
 It’s for spooning.
 So make the recipe, put it in a bowl and eat it by the spoonful in between bites of a spicy hot curry or even with a fish fillet and rice, like my students did in a recent class.
 I like chunky raitas so I’ve cubed the beets, rather than grating them.
 I find that grating beets is not only messier but too much of the color leaches into the yogurt resulting in a raita that is for me overbearingly discolored.
 The tempering spices are optional in raitas, but really make raita more complex than just a bowl of simple, salty, vegetable-laden yogurt.
 So, I urge you to temper the spices, make a little seasoned oil, and drizzle it over the raita.

-- 1 cup diced cooked cold beets (previously boiled or roasted and peeled)
+- 1 cup ¼-inch diced cooked cold beets (previously boiled or roasted then peeled)

 - 1 tablespoon vegetable or canola oil (or any high smoke point oil)

 - ½ teaspoon black mustard seeds